-- (a) cancel or suspend the registration of a homebuilder or developer or amend the grading of that homebuilder or developer as contemplated in section 26; or - (b) refuse to assess or action any application for registration, including renewal of a registration, of that homebuilder or developer.
+- (a) cancel or suspend the registration of a homebuilder or developer or amend the grading of that homebuilder or developer as contemplated in section 26; or (b) refuse to assess or action any application for registration, including renewal of - (b) refuse to assess or action any application for registration, including renewal of a registration, of that homebuilder or developer.

-(2) The Council may only exercise the powers referred to in subsection(1) if it is satisfied on reasonable grounds that-
+(2) The Council may only exercise the powers referred to in subsection (1), if it is 20 satisfied on reasonable grounds that-

-- (a) the homebuilder or developer failed to comply with an administrative penalty notice or a compliance notice issued in terms of section 66 or section 67 respectively, and did not- - made any objection to the Compliance and Enforcement Committee as contemplated in terms of section 64 or section 65 against that administrative penalty notice or compliance notice; or - (ii) institute any review proceedings in terms of the Promotion of Administrative Justice Act, within the prescribed time periods for such objection of review; and - (b) the Council notified the homebuilder or developer of its intention to act in accordance with this section, and did not receive any correspondence from that homebuilder or developer in reply to that notice.
+- (a) the homebuilder or developer failed to comply with an administrative penalty notice or a compliance notice issued in terms of section 63 or section 64 respectively, and did not- - (i) make any objection to the Compliance and Enforcement Committee as 25 contemplated in terms of section 63(6) or section 64(6) against that administrative penalty notice or compliance notice; or - (ii) institute any review proceedings in terms of the Promotion of Administrative Justice Act within the prescribed time periods for such objection or review; and - (b) the Council notified the homebuilder or developer in writing of its intention to act in accordance with this section, and did not receive any correspondence from that homebuilder or developer in reply to that notice.

-(3) In the event of any cancellation, suspension or amendment contemplated in this section, the Council must notify the homebuilder or developer of that cancellation, suspension or amendment.
+(3) In the event of any cancellation, suspension or amendment contemplated in this section, the Council must notify the homebuilder or developer in writing of that 35 cancellation, suspension or amendment.

-(4) The registration and continued registration of a homebuilder or a developer is subject to the code of conduct contemplated in section 91, compliance with this Act and such other conditions that the Minister may prescribe.
+(4) The registration and continued registration of a homebuilder or a developer is subject to the code of conduct contemplated in section 89(2), compliance with this Act and such other conditions that the Minister may prescribe.